genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/06_create-a-user-interface.md

 `;
 ```

-You can now refresh the application to display data from the server and make changes.
+You can now proceed to running the application and see the displayed data in the browser.